 Well dressing festivals take place from May to August.
 Well Dressing is a very old custom, possibly dating back to pre-Roman times, associated with the veneration of springs and water.
 The dressing of wells and springs, when they are covered with flowers and other decorations, is now more or less exclusive to villages in the Peak District of England and the counties of Derbyshire, Staffordshire and Nottinghamshire.

 Highland Games are held all over Scotland from May to September.
+These competitions have a long history and include traditional Highland dancing, tossing the caber, hammer throwing and pipe bands.
 Here’s how you find one.

 8 May is VE Day, marking Victory in Europe during the Second World War.
 There may be locally organised events.
 Here’s a bit about VE Day.